Lawyers for WikiLeaker Manning ask judge not to 'rob him of his youth'

 Prosecuting attorneys contended during the trial that when Manning turned over the secret documents he had put national security, including overseas intelligence operatives, at risk.
 They argued and witnesses testified that the slightly built soldier had hoped to spark a broader debate on the role of the U.S. military.

-According to defense testimony during the trial, military supervisors ignored bizarre acts by Manning that included trying to grab a gun during a counseling session.
-Defense attorneys had argued that such actions showed Manning was not fit for duty overseas.
+According to defence testimony during the trial, military supervisors ignored bizarre acts by Manning that included trying to grab a gun during a counselling session.
+Defence attorneys had argued that such actions showed Manning was not fit for duty overseas.

 Morrow argued that the military was not to blame for Manning's actions.